Colorado Highways: Routes 334 to 366

 Annual Average Daily Traffic (2008):

-Guide: The I-70 and SH 340 interchane features roundabouts at the southside ramps and south frontage road.
+Guide: The I-70 and SH 340 interchange features roundabouts at the southside ramps and south frontage road.
 The southeast corner of the interchange is also home to a Colorado Welcome Center rest area and Western Slope Vietnam Veterans Memorial.
 From there SH 340 heads south out of Fruita and across the Colorado River.
 It then turns southeast, going up the Colorado valley toward Grand Junction.
 Along the way it parallels the northeast boundary of Colorado National Monument.
 SH 340 then passes through the suburban development The Redlands on Broadway.
 Just west of downtown Grand Junction, SH 340 then turns east, goes over the Colorado again, then hits BL I-70/US 50 in central Grand Junction.
 Photo Gallery:

 History: |